Study of IMPT-314 in R/R Aggressive B-cell

 - History of malignancy other than non-melanoma skin cancer or carcinoma in situ (e.g., cervix, bladder, breast) unless disease-free for at least 3 years.
 Participants who have received therapy for a prior malignancy within the prior 3 years, e.g., in the adjuvant setting, are not excluded

 - Active central nervous system (CNS) involvement by malignancy on magnetic resonance imaging (MRI) or by lumbar puncture.
-Participants with prior evidence of brain metastasis successfully treated at least 8 weeks prior to enrollment will not be excluded for participation if they are deemed under control at the time of study enrollment
+Participants with prior evidence of brain metastasis treated at least 8 weeks prior to enrollment will not be excluded for participation if CNS disease is deemed stable at the time of study enrollment

-- Ongoing or impending oncologic emergency (e.g., tumor mass effect, tumor lysis syndrome)
+- Ongoing or impending oncologic emergency (e.g., tumor mass effect, tumor lysis syndrome, known vascular invasion)

-- Received any systemic therapy within two weeks prior to enrollment/leukapheresis, except for systemic inhibitory/stimulatory immune checkpoint therapy.
-Received any systemic inhibitory/stimulatory immune checkpoint molecule therapy within less than 3 half-lives prior to enrollment (e.g., ipilimumab, nivolumab, pembrolizumab, atezolizumab, OX40 agonists, 4- 1BB agonists)
+- Any systemic inhibitory/stimulatory immune checkpoint molecule therapy within 3 half-lives prior to enrollment (e.g., ipilimumab, nivolumab, pembrolizumab, atezolizumab, OX40 agonists, 4-1BB agonists)

-- Received radiation therapy within 3 weeks prior to enrollment
+- Received radiation therapy within 3 weeks prior to enrollment/leukapheresis

-Receipt of autologous stem cell transplantation within 6 weeks prior to enrollment
+- Receipt of autologous stem cell transplantation within 6 weeks prior to enrollment/leukapheresis

 Other protocol-defined criteria apply.